 - 1. The student is expected to be courteous and respectful at all times and maintain professional standards as defined above. - 2.
 A low, clear, well-modulated voice is essential.
 Unnecessary and loud conversation should be avoided at all times.
-This applies to hospital premises including but not limited to: patient rooms, nurses' station, corridors, elevators, cafeteria, and walking to and from the hospital. - 3.
-The student must report to the clinical instructor and to the staff nurse assigned to the student's patient(s) when leaving or returning to the unit. - 4.
-Students are not permitted to leave the clinical unit at any time without notifying the instructor. - 5.
+This applies to all areas of the school and hospital premises including but not limited to: patient rooms, nurses' station, corridors, elevators, cafeteria, and walking to and from the hospital.

+- 3. Students are NOT to be in the 2nd floor SON hallway without a prescheduled meeting with the instructor.
+This is a working, faculty hallway and disruptions are to be kept to an absolute minimum.
+Paperwork can be left in the assigned folders in the cupboard at the entrance to the hallway. - 4.
+The student must report to the clinical instructor and to the staff nurse assigned to the student's patient(s) when leaving or returning to the unit. - 5.
+Students are not permitted to leave the clinical unit at any time without notifying the instructor. - 6.
 Gum chewing is NOT permitted in the clinical area.
-No eating or drinking is permitted on the clinical unit. - 6.
+No eating or drinking is permitted on the clinical unit. - 7.
 The student is not permitted to make or receive personal telephone calls (including cell phones) when on the clinical unit.
-Emergency calls are to be made to the school of nursing office (412-777-6204). - 7.
-Cellphone use on the clinical unit is defined in the Communication Policy. - 8.
+Emergency calls are to be made to the school of nursing office (412-777-6204). - 8.
+Cellphone use on the clinical unit is defined in the Communication Policy. - 9.
 When answering the telephone in the hospital, the student should state the name of the unit and the student's name.
-Example: "Fourth Floor, Miss Smith, student nurse". - 9.
+Example: "Fourth Floor, Miss Smith, student nurse". - 10.
 Confidentiality is essential.
 Information pertaining to affairs of the patient or the hospital must be held in strict confidence.
 Any information, written or verbal, should not identify the patient in any way.
 Patient information is only to be discussed in the clinical area, conference rooms, or classrooms.
 Discussions about patients are not to take place in elevators or cafeterias.
 Compliance with all State and Federal law is mandatory.
 Health information will be protected according to HIPPA requirements.
-Patient privacy rights will not be violated in the hospital or at any other location or time. - It is not acceptable to use the computer to browse patient information unrelated to the student assignment at any time for any reason. - The student must prevent visitors from viewing any form of patient information, hard copy or on a computer screen. - HVK students are only permitted to use, view, or disclose medical information as defined by law.
-Students are not to share or discuss patient information with relatives, friends, co-workers, or students except within a closed conference room or classroom for the distinct purpose of meeting clinical outcomes. - All patient identifiers must be removed from any clinical documentation prior to leaving the clinical unit.
+Patient privacy rights will not be violated in the hospital or at any other location or time. - It is not acceptable to use the computer to browse patient information unrelated to the student assignment at any time for any reason. - The student must prevent visitors from viewing any form of patient information, hard copy or on a computer screen. - HVHS students are only permitted to use, view, or disclose medical information as defined by law - Students are not to share or discuss patient information with relatives, friends, co-workers, or students except within a closed conference room or classroom for the distinct purpose of meeting clinical outcomes. - All patient identifiers must be removed from any clinical documentation prior to leaving the clinical unit.